acmccs2022con66/Branch/README.md

 - Openssl v1.0.2g
 - Python Package: numpy package, pymongo package

-Branch_A.py demonstrates the client side of Alice and Bob, including:
+Branch_A.py demonstrates the interaction on Cloud A, including:
-- Alice encrypt the database
-- Share each searcable index at Bob
--
+- Alice upload encrypted searchable indexes with time measurement
+- Handle the sharing request initiated by Alice with time measurement

-Branch_B.py demonstrates the cloud side of Cloud A and Cloud B.
+Branch_B.py demonstrates the interaction on Cloud B, including:
+- Handle the sharing request initiated by Alice with time measurement
+- Handle the search request initiated by Bob with time measurement

 Diana_test.py demonstrates the Diana realization by python & C code.

 *The python code in the 'Database_Gen' provides our sample process on the Enron/Lucene/Wikipediadump databases.

-*Please contact us for technical issues at.
+*Please contact us for technical issues at acmccs2022con66@outlook.com.